Chart Color Schemes

 The area has university qualification rates of 18.4%, significantly lower than the NSW average of 32.2%.
 This presents both a challenge and an opportunity for targeted educational initiatives.
 Bachelor degrees are the most common at 13.0%, followed by postgraduate qualifications (3.5%) and graduate diplomas (1.9%).
 Trade and technical skills are prominent, with 45.0% of residents aged 15+ holding vocational credentials - advanced diplomas (10.9%) and certificates (34.1%).

-Educational participation is high, with 25.5% of residents currently enrolled in formal education.
-This includes primary education (10.6%), secondary education (8.1%), and tertiary education (1.5%).
-Forster-Tuncurry Surrounds has 4 schools with a combined enrollment of 455 students as of the latest data, demonstrating typical Australian school conditions (ICSEA: 964) with balanced educational opportunities.
-The 4 schools focus exclusively on primary education, with secondary options available in surrounding areas.
+Educational participation is high at 25.5%, including 10.6% in primary education, 8.1% in secondary education, and 1.5% pursuing tertiary education.
+Forster-Tuncurry Surrounds has 4 schools with a combined enrollment of 455 students, operating under typical Australian school conditions (ICSEA: 964) with balanced educational opportunities.
+All 4 schools focus on primary education, with secondary options available in nearby areas.
 School places per 100 residents stand at 6.3, below the regional average of 10.4, indicating some students may attend schools in adjacent areas.

 Frequently Asked Questions - Education